Electric Customers' Bill of Rights

 Electric companies can disconnect service for nonpayment year-round, including during the winter months.
 From Nov.
 1 through April 15, electric companies must give you an additional 10-day notice before disconnecting your service.

 Your Electric Meter

-Your electric meter measures the amount of electricity you use each month, and is used by the electric company to determine your monthly bill.
-Employees of the electric company have the right to access to your meter for the purposes of reading, repairing, or testing the meter.
+Your electric meter measures the amount of electricity you use each month and is used by the electric company to determine your monthly bill.
+Employees of the electric company have the right to access your meter for the purposes of reading, repairing, or testing the meter.
 When visiting your property, electric company employees must provide you with identification and the reason they are at your property.

 Many times, electric companies use estimates based on previous usage to determine monthly customer bills.
 However, you have the right to request a meter reading to ensure that your electric bill is accurate.
 Electric companies are required to read meters at least once per year, and customers may request two additional meter readings free of charge per year.
 Keep in mind that you can only request a meter reading if your meter has not been read for two previous months, or if you believe that your meter may be malfunctioning.

 The electric company will make a reasonable attempt to obtain an actual meter reading for each billing period.
 However, you have the choice to read the meter yourself and call in the reading to the electric company.
 When you terminate your service, you may want to arrange for a final reading to avoid a calculated final bill.